Joseph Saba (composer): Career

 In 1995, he and Stewart Winter co-founded VideoHelper and launched it from a bootlegger's warehouse in New York City.
 VideoHelper's music is used daily in over 60 countries by major international broadcasters (TV, cable and radio) and in films, movie trailers, websites, and almost anywhere audio-including media is created.
 The company operates out of a facility near Union Square, Manhattan.
 Some other notable credits include music for the NFL, the Today Show, the Olympics, and several Super Bowl commercials.
 Former WWE wrestlers such as King Booker, Vance Archer, Kaval, Trent Beretta, Caylen Croft, Kevin Thorn and Hornswoggle used tracks from Saba and Winter as their entrance music.

 In 1997, Saba was part of a group of eight composers and publishers who joined together to advocate on behalf of the production music community and subsequently founded the Production Music Association (PMA).
 From approximately ten members in 1997 the PMA's membership has grown to over 445 production music libraries and has now become the industry's leading voice.

 Personal life

 Saba plays several instruments.
-He is married with two children and lives in Brooklyn.
+He is married with two children, a dog, and lives in Brooklyn.